g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

   /cli-tool        # Deployment CLI tool
   /shared-utils    # Shared utilities for frontend and backend
 ```
-Every subfolder in the packages directory is partitioned by each package, and all inter-package dependencies shall be handled by Lerna.
+Every subfolder in the packages directory is partitioned by each package, and all inter-package dependencies shall be handled by it.

 To begin with, let’s install Lerna globally on your system and also set the monorepo: